Disk compression

-Disk compression utilities were popular especially in the early 1990s, when microcomputer hard disks were still relatively small (20 to 80 megabytes).
-Hard drives were also rather expensive at the time, costing roughly 10 USD per megabyte.
-For the users who bought disk compression applications, the software proved to be in the short term a more economic means of acquiring more disk space as opposed to replacing their current drive with a larger one.
+Disk compression was popular especially in the early 1990s, when microcomputer hard disks were relatively small (20 to 80 megabytes) and rather expensive (roughly 10 USD per megabyte).

+Such utilities tended to be a more economic means of having more disk space as opposed to buying a disk with more space.
 A good disk compression utility could, on average, double the available space with negligible speed loss.
-Disk compression fell into disuse by the late 1990s, as advances in hard drive technology and manufacturing led to increased capacities and lower prices.
+Disk compression fell into disuse by the late 1990s, as advances in hard drive technology and manufacturing led to lower cost per unit of space.